zhan006/ToyRobot/README.md

 ## Test

-It is recommended that you run the JUnit test in a IDE such as Eclipse
+It is highly recommended to run the tests in an IDE such as Eclipse or VSCode with Extension Pack for Java as it can arrange all the necessary dependencies set-up

 ### To run test in IDE